ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 # Backpressure and cancellation

-Backpressure (or flow control) in Reactive-Streams is the means to tell the upstream how many elements to produce or to tell it to stop producing elements altogether.
+Backpressure (or flow control) in Reactive Streams is the means to tell the upstream how many elements to produce or to tell it to stop producing elements altogether.
 Unlike the name suggest, there is no physical pressure preventing the upstream from calling `onNext` but the protocol to honor the request amount.

 ## Replenishing